tristankechlo/1.16.1-Improved-Vanilla/README.md

 ### added some small features to Vanilla Minecraft to make the gameplay a little bit more pleasant/enjoyable

-> [!NOTE]
-> While this mod works when it's only installed on the server, it is recommended to install it on the client as well.
-> This way the correct animations are played when placing/breaking blocks.

 ### things I changed

 - spawners are mineable with silk-touch pickaxes